Ericil/2ndTermFinal/README.md

 Updates:
 - Done!

-To Play: Open the Final folder, then open Final.pde
+To Play: Open the Final folder, then open Final.pde, then run the file